ngfw/laravel-stack/README.md

 composer global require ngfw/laravel-stack
 ```

-Make sure the returned path (e.g., `~/.composer/vendor/bin` or `~/.config/composer/vendor/bin`) is added to your system's PATH.
-For example:
+Make sure the composer path (e.g., `~/.composer/vendor/bin` or `~/.config/composer/vendor/bin`) is added to your system's PATH.

+Or add it with command:

 - On Linux or macOS:
   ```bash